mohanreddy0532/DevOps2020/ansible/README.md

 https://gitlab.com/mohanreddy0532/devops
 git add -A
 when -A option is used, all files in the entire working tree are updated.

+Git commit with current date as a message: git add -A;git commit -m "`date`";git push;
 =============================================
 Install Ansible-Server: